 The online version of REC: Interventional Cardiology is available in English and Spanish (www.recintervcardiol.org).
 The print edition is published in Spanish only.

 2. EDITORIAL PROCESS

-Accepted manuscripts become the property of the Spanish Society of Cardiology and their complete or partial reproduction must be appropriately authorized.
+Accepted manuscripts become the property of the Spanish Society of Cardiology and their complete or partial reproduction for commercial purposes must be appropriately authorized.
 Articles are subject to the CC BY-NC-ND license.
 The corresponding author must complete the copyright transfer form after manuscript acceptance.

 Authors seeking to publish in REC: Interventional Cardiology should submit their manuscripts through the online manuscript management system (www.editorialmanager.com/recintvcardiol/).

 Once received, the editorial office will check that the manuscript meets the publication guidelines for the type of article submitted.
 Manuscripts failing to do so will be returned to the author for revision before the editorial process can begin.
 Manuscripts meeting the requirements are assigned to an Editor and authors are sent a manuscript reference number by e-mail.
 This number allows authors to track the progress of their manuscripts through the authors’ menu.
 Please quote this reference number in any communications with the editorial office.